AlexsLemonade/resources-portal/docs/api/search.md

         "PDX": 1
     }
 },
-"results": [Array of 4 materials where category=DATASET]
+"results": ["Array of 4 materials where category=DATASET"]
 ```
 As you can see above the facets contain the aggregation counts for all material categories and is not limited to only ```DATASET```
 Those aggregation counts are affected by the search parameter and any other filtering included in the request.
 Only the Post Filters are ommited during aggregation.